philsturgeon/awesome-earth/README.md

 - [The Rotten Fruit Box](https://therottenfruitbox.com/) - 100% Natural Freeze-Dried Fruit Snacks from Spain and Portugal shipped to you.
 The fruit you’re enjoying would have otherwise gone unused and rotted away on the ground.
 We also think that the name "Rotten" helps bring attention to the serious issue of food waste.
 Delicious, healthy, 100% natural, with a long shelf life, our freeze dried fruit snack pouches are ideal for home, work, office, to take to school, camping or just about anywhere.
 Help reduce food waste.
 Help small local farmers.
 We use 100% compostable packaging and ship with your local postal service because it is the lowest carbon footprint option.
 But reducing carbon emissions is not enough, and we plant trees to compensate for our CO2 emissions.
 - [Too Good To Go](https://toogoodtogo.co.uk/) - Sell your surplus food, easily and sustainably!
 Save delicious food and fight food waste.
 Find your favorite food and go rescue it.
 - [Vegware](https://vegware.co.uk/) - Napkins, carrier bags, salad boxes, sushi trays, cutlery, disposable coffee cups, all made from plants using renewable, lower carbon, recycled or reclaimed materials, and designed to be commercially compostable with food waste, where accepted.
 - [What is my lamp worth?](https://www.watismijnlampwaard.nl/) - Find the nearest collection points for discarded electrical appliances and energy-efficient light bulbs.
-This site helps you responsibly recycle, donate, repair, or sell electrical appliances and lights.
+This site helps you responsibly recycle, donate, repair, or sell electrical appliances and lights.<!-- links:end -->
-## Zero-Waste
-- [Boulder Food Rescue](https://www.boulderfoodrescue.org/) - We facilitate the sustainable redistribution of healthy food that would otherwise be wasted to low-income communities, by bicycle.
-We work with communities to facilitate their own food redistribution and create decentralized systems to bypass barriers to food access.
-Our work envisions a world in which everyone has equitable access to healthy food.
-- [Pure Waste](https://www.purewaste.org/) - Helsinki based, making 100% recycled clothing out of waste materials.<!-- links:end -->

 ## Contributing